-If you are using a free investing app like Webull, it is natural to wonder what will happen to your accounts if the service were to go out of business.
+If you are using a free investing app like Webull, it is natural to wonder what would happen to your assets if the service were to go out of business.

-It can be a question specifically of interest to Webull as they are a service that does not charge a commission for trades.
-This can lead people to ponder over how sustainable the platform is and how they make money at all.
+These questions can be of specific interest to Webull investors as this is a service that does not charge a commission for trades.
+This fact alone can lead people to ponder how sustainable the platform is and how it makes any money at all.

-As you read further, we will do our best to make it clear exactly what can happen if the Webull platform goes under in the future.
+As you read further in this article, we will do our best to make it clear exactly what can happen if the Webull platform goes under in the future.

-First of all, let's identify what Webull is.
+First of all, let's identify Webull in technical terms.

-They are a broker dealer, which is a common term that people who are familiar with investing have likely heard before.
+Webull is a broker-dealer, which is a term that people familiar with investing have likely heard.

-If you are new, what it means to be a broker dealer is basically what the name implies.
-It is their job to broker a transaction between the buyer and seller of their tradable financial assets.
+If you are new, this name means exactly what it implies.
+It is their job to broker a transaction between the buyer and seller of tradable financial assets.

-When a broker dealer like Webull brokers a transaction, it is common for them to use a clearing house to complete the transaction.
+When a broker-dealer (like Webull) brokers a transaction, it is common for the company to use a clearing house to complete the transaction.

-The role of the clearing house is to act as a facilitator of the actual transaction between the buyer and seller of a financial asset.
+Clearing houses act as a facilitator of the transaction between the buyer and seller of a financial asset.

-Webull works with Apex Clearing Corporation which both acts as their clearing house and holds custody of all assets that are in Webull accounts.
+Webull works with Apex Clearing Corporation which acts as its clearing house and holds custody of all assets that are in Webull accounts.

 This is the same clearing house that many of the free investing apps rely on.

-In a nutshell, Webull does not mix their assets with yours or other customer assets.
+In a nutshell, Webull does not mix its assets with yours or those of other customers.

-Furthermore, if there is a case of insolvency, the custodial assets that are held are in no way accessible to the creditor.
+Furthermore, if there is a case of insolvency, the assets that are held by a custodian are in no way accessible to a creditor.

-The law and the SEC dictate that the separation of these assets require annual reporting and strict compliance with this guidelines.
+Federal regulations and the SEC dictate that the separation of these assets requires annual reporting and strict compliance.

 Does Webull offer FDIC insurance?